philipwfowler/simple-membrane-protein-analysis/2-protein-depth.md

 - Generalise the python approach by adding appropriate command line flags (perhaps using the [`getopt`](https://docs.python.org/2/library/getopt.html) module`)
 - Examine the relative motion of different components of the protein e.g. 1st six transmembrane helices versus the last six.
 How will you identify where the helices start and finish?
 - Is selecting all the lipid atoms the best approach?
 What if we only considered the tails?
 How might we select these in both [VMD](http://www.ks.uiuc.edu/Research/vmd/) and [MDAnalysis](https://code.google.com/p/mdanalysis/)?

+That is the end of the exercises.
+In the [last section](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/3-advanced.md) we will discuss some of the advantages and disadvantages of [VMD](http://www.ks.uiuc.edu/Research/vmd/) and [MDAnalysis](https://code.google.com/p/mdanalysis/).